 Flow and presence

-, Maria João Pires, widely considered one of the best interpreters of Mozart and Beethoven, explores the sources of artistic creativity.
+In Flow and Presence, Maria João Pires, widely considered one of the best interpreters of Mozart and Beethoven, explores the sources of artistic creativity.
 Her focus is especially on the relationship between the mind and the body, inside and outside.
-She also insists on the importance of connecting the mind and the body in mindful walking
+She also insists on the importance of connecting the mind and the body in mindful walking.